LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-And here is the definition of the `VerboseAction`:
+Here is the definition of the `VerboseAction`:

 ```java
 public static class VerboseAction extends Action.Simple {